BartSte/nvim-projectrc/README.md

 containing multiple configuration files.
 Here it will first try to source the file with the name that corresponds to the `PROJECTRC` environment variable.
 If this fails, it will try to source the file `default.lua`.
-If this fails, the function returns an empty table.
+If this fails, the function returns `nil` by default.

 Lets illustrate this with some examples.